Greece hopes lift European shares; dollar, Treasury yields climb

 The pan-European FTSEurofirst 300 index .FTEU3 ended up 1.1 percent, while Greek stocks .ATG jumped 6.1 percent.

-Also fuelling the rally in Europe were better-than-expected data on factory and service sector activity in France, Germany and the euro zone overall.
+Also fueling the rally in Europe were better-than-expected data on factory and service sector activity in France, Germany and the euro zone overall.

 In the bond market, benchmark 10-year U.S. Treasury notes US10YT=RR were last down 12/32 in price to yield 2.41 percent, from a yield of 2.36 percent late Monday.